 - Go to the REPORT tab.

-- From the filters section, click on Visitor Segments dropdown.
+- From the filters section, click on the Visitor Segments dropdown.

-- To activate the segments comparison in VWO, select the compare checkbox corresponding to segment.
+- To activate the segments comparison in VWO, select the compare checkbox corresponding to the segment.

 2. You can select any number of segments for comparison.

-- If you wish to compare the goals along with the segments comparison in the same view, you can do so using the panel on the right.
-All you need to do is, click COMPARE GOALS, and select the goals you want to compare.
+- If you wish to compare the goals/metrics and the segment comparison in the same view, you can do so using the panel on the right.
+All you need to do is, click COMPARE GOALS / COMPARE METRICS and select the goals/metrics you want to compare.
 With this, a new dimension is added to the report.

 - To view the report, click COMPARE.